helium/HIP/0051-helium-dao.md

 The phases are defined as follows:

-1. Phase I (June 9, 2022) : As per HIP 53: Helium Mobile subDAO, MOBILE token is issued on the working Helium blockchain.
+1. Phase I (Q2 2022) : As per HIP 53: Helium Mobile subDAO, MOBILE token is issued on the existing Helium blockchain.
+This will immediately allow any online 5G radio to mine MOBILE tokens.
     1. The pre-mine amount specified in the Economics Overview section of the proposal is assigned to a multi-signature wallet held by the Helium Foundation.
     2. The Helium Foundation then utilizes this reserve of MOBILE tokens to immediately perform market activities critical to the functioning of the Mobile network, including rewards for hotspots and community or business development efforts.